Quenton Nelson, G, Notre Dame

 Scott Quessenberry, G/C, UCLA

-Height: 6-4.
+Height: 6-3.
 Weight: 314.
+Arm: 32.75.
+Hand: 9.63.
 Projected 40 Time: 5.29.
 Projected Round (2018): 3-5.
-11/11/17: Quessenberry has been decent for UCLA.
-He was very good in the second half of the opener to help the Bruins pull off their legendary comeback over Texas A&M. Quessenberry is a an okay athlete, but could stand to improve his run blocking for the NFL.
-Generally, he has been a good pass protector for Josh Rosen.
-Quessenberry should return to school and get stronger.
+2/17/18: Quessenberry was decent for UCLA in 2017.
+He was very good in the second half of the opener to help the Bruins pull off their legendary comeback over Texas A&M. Quessenberry is an okay athlete, but could stand to improve his run blocking for the NFL.
+Generally, he was a reliable pass protector for Josh Rosen.

 7/17/17: Quessenberry was UCLA's starting center in 2016 and did a nice job.
 He saw game action as a sophomore and freshman before missing the 2015 season.
 Quessenberry has the size to play guard or center in the NFL.